 REQUIRED Business Information: Business plan, with resumes of principals, market analysis, marketing strategy, and impact on local competitors.
 A written commitment from the business that it will make at least 51% of the jobs on a FTE basis available to LMI persons as well as a commitment of the equity contribution proposed in the budget.
-A description of the hiring process when indicating that at least 51% of the jobs will be "taken by" LMI l persons.
-Business Financial Information: Business financial statements for each of the past three years (balance sheets and income statemen including all notes and disclosures. ıts), Past three years business federal income tax returns, complete copies.
+A description of the hiring process when indicating that at least 51% of the jobs will be "taken by" LMI persons.
+Business Financial Information: Business financial statements for each of the past three years (balance sheets and income statements), including all notes and disclosures.
+Past three years business federal income tax returns, complete copies.
 Current business financial statements (less than 60 days old).
 Current business debt schedule (corresponds to current balance sheet).
 Projected business debt schedule (with CDBG and other new debt).
 Monthly cash flow projections for two years, with and without CDBG.
-Balance sheet and profit and loss statement for three years with and without CDBG (five years for statement up operations and businesses less than three years old). art- Personal Financial Information: Current personal financial statement of principal(s) with 20 percent or more ownership less than 60 d ays.
-Past three years personal federal tax return (complete copies) for each principal with 20 percent or movements. ore Please submit personal financial forms to OCR by email at HCR_CFA@nyshcr.org Source Documents: Commitment Letter(s) from all other funding sources, including proposed terms.
+Balance sheet and profit and loss statement for three years with and without CDBG (five years for start-up operations and businesses less than three years old).
+Personal Financial Information: Current personal financial statement of principal(s) with 20 percent or more ownership less than 60 days.
+Past three years personal federal tax return (complete copies) for each principal with 20 percent or more ownership.
+Please submit personal financial forms to OCR by email at HCR_CFA@nyshcr.org Source Documents: Commitment Letter(s) from all other funding sources, including proposed terms.
 Third party cost estimates, including documentation of the cost of real property, acquisition, construction/rehabilitation, and/or equipment costs.
 Engineering Report (for public infrastructure projects only).
-Occumentation of State Environmental Quality Review (SEQR) Compliance: 2-3A Certificate of State Environmental Quality Review Act (SEQR) Classification.
+Documentation of State Environmental Quality Review (SEQR) Compliance: 2-3A Certificate of State Environmental Quality Review Act (SEQR) Classification.
 Short Environmental Assessment Form if classified as an Unlisted Action.
 Full Environmental Assessment Form if classified as a Type I Action.
-Compliance with Citizen Participation requirements: Copies of public hearing notices to demonstrate compliance with Citizen Participation requirements.
-Affadavit of Publication, Meeting Minutes, and List of Attendees Certifications: Applicant CertificationCertification of Business
+Compliance with Citizen Participation requirements: Copies of public hearing notices to demonstrate compliance with Citizen Participation requirementsAffidavit of Publication, Meeting Minutes, and List of Attendees Civil Rights Fair Housing Statement/Documentation Section 3 Plan

-Additional Prog ram Requirements: (as applicable) jobs will be retained as a result of CDBG assistance, provide documentation of clear and objective vidence that those jobs would be lost without CDBG assistance.
-A cooperation agreement and a resolution authorizing an Applicant to submit an application on behalf of a unit of local government, if applicable. " Green Checklist (for applications to assist a small business only if requesting to certify the project as 'green' to reduce the required equity commitment).
-Appraisals of real property.
-E Evidence of Site Control.
-D Praft Lease Agreement(s) (if applicable). l Letters of Support.
+Certifications: Applicant Certification Certification of Busines S Additional Program Requirements: (a s applicable) If jobs will be retained a as a result of CDBG assistance, provide documentation of clear and objective evidence that those jobs would be lost without CDBG assistance.
+A cooperation agreem of a unit of local gove ent and a resolution authorizing an Applicant to submit an application on behalf rnment, if applicable. pplications to assist a small business only if requesting to certify the project as required equity commitment).
+Derty.
+Evidence of Site Cont rol.
+Draft Lease Agreemer nt(s) (if applicable).
+Letters of Support.
+Program Income Repo ort Documentation of atter mpts to pursue non-CDBG funding